What Types of Gambling are Legal in the state of New Jersey?

 New Jersey was one of the first states to launch sports betting in 2018.
 Since then, numerous retail sportsbooks and betting sites have gone live to give residents a variety of options for betting on sports.

-NJ Betting Sites
+NJ Sports Betting Sites and Apps

-Mobile sports betting is regulated similarly to online gambling in New Jersey with land-based casinos and racetracks holding sports betting licenses and then partnering with various software providers to operate online sportsbooks.
+Mobile sports betting is regulated similarly to online gambling in New Jersey with land-based casinos and race tracks holding sports betting licenses and then partnering with various software providers to operate online sportsbooks.

 The following chart shows the relationship between each land-based casino and the various betting sites operated by each.
 Every mobile sportsbook you see below is fully licensed and legal in New Jersey right now.